Sustainability & Environmental Stewardship

 Energy Star Logo

-Public Hospital District No. 1 has announced that Mason General Hospital and Mason Clinic have earned the U.S. Environmental Protection Agency’s (EPA) ENERGY STAR® certification for superior energy performance.
-This is the second year that Mason General Hospital and Mason Clinic have earned the ENERGY STAR, reflecting a legacy of continued energy savings.
-With an ENERGY STAR score of 82 out of 100, Mason General Hospital/Mason Clinic outperforms 82 percent of similar buildings nationwide.
+Mason County Public Hospital District No. 1 is once again announcing that Mason Health has earned the U.S. Environmental Protection Agency’s (EPA) ENERGY STAR® certification for superior energy performance in 2024.
+This is the fourth year that Mason General Hospital and Mason Clinic have earned the ENERGY STAR, reflecting a legacy of continued energy savings.
+This year’s Energy Star rating is 83 out of 100.

 “Improving the energy efficiency of our nation’s buildings is critical to protecting our environment,” said Cindy Jacobs, Chief of the ENERGY STAR Commercial & Industrial Branch.
-“From the boiler room to the board room, organizations are leading the way by making their buildings more efficient and earning EPA’s ENERGY STAR certification.”
+“Organizations like Mason Health are leading the way by making their buildings more efficient and earning EPA’s ENERGY STAR certification.”

 ENERGY STAR certified buildings and plants are verified to perform in the top 25 percent of buildings nationwide, based on weather-normalized source energy use that takes into account occupancy, hours of operation, and other key metrics.
 ENERGY STAR is the only energy efficiency certification in the United States that is based on actual, verified energy performance.